shackbarth/how-to/async/README.md

 alert(isThisFoo);
 ```

-This is hopeless. sendFooToCallback just isn't going to know about foo by the
+This is hopeless. sendContentToCallback just isn't going to know about foo by
-time it returns.
-That return value is typically going to be useless, which is
+the time it returns.
+That return value is typically going to be useless, which
-why we need to use callbacks in the first place.
+is why we need to use callbacks in the first place.

 Okay, so let's start working towards our enyo/backbone implementation, by
 putting these functions in objects that can talk to each other.